GSA-TTS/identity-dev-docs/_pages/testing.md

 ## Using the sandbox

 1. Visit the Partner Portal at [portal.int.identitysandbox.gov](https://portal.int.identitysandbox.gov).
-1. Select the “Sign in” button in the upper-right corner to sign in or create a new account with the test Login.gov IdP in the sandbox environment hosted at [idp.int.identitysandbox.gov](https://idp.int.identitysandbox.gov). **Please note that this is separate from your Login.gov production account.**
+1. Create a new Login.gov test account with the test Login.gov IdP in the sandbox environment hosted at [https://idp.int.identitysandbox.gov](https://idp.int.identitysandbox.gov).
+Your Login.gov test account is separate from your Login.gov production account.
+1. If you already have a Login.gov test account, click the “Sign in” button in the upper-right corner to sign in.
-1. Once you are logged into your sandbox account, create a new team by selecting the “Continue” button under “Create your first team."
-(If you have previously created a team you will select the “Create a new team” button.)
+1. You must create a team before you can create a new app.
+Create a new team by selecting the “Continue” button under “Create your first team."
+(If you have previously created a team  you can move on to step 5.)
-1. If necessary, add users to that team by clicking the "Add users" button. **This is the opportunity to add contractors or anyone without a .gov or a .mil**
+1. If necessary, add users to that team by clicking the "Add users" button. **This is the opportunity to add contractors or anyone without a .gov or a .mil email address.**
 1. After creating your team, select the Apps tab.
-This page is where you will find all of the test applications you and your team create.
+This page is where you will find all of the applications you and your team create.
-1. Select the “Create a new test app” button and fill out the form to register a new application with the Login.gov IdP in the test sandbox environment.
+1. Select the “Create a new app” button and follow the steps to register a new application with the Login.gov IdP in the test sandbox environment.
+If you have an existing app in progress, you will be prompted to continue that app or start a new app.
+You can only have one app creation in progress at a time.
+There are links to additional information throughout the form.
+We recommend reading through the descriptions carefully.
+1. To troubleshoot specific errors, please visit our error dictionary in the [troubleshooting section of our developer documentation]({% link _pages/support.md %}#troubleshooting).
+If the guidance there does not resolve the error, please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov).
 1. Start testing!
-1. If you need to troubleshoot an issue that is not covered in the [developer documentation]({% link _pages/index.md %}), please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov).
-We can also add you to our partner support Slack channel and the Login.gov team will help you along the way.
 1. When you're ready to go to production, please [follow our production deployment instructions]({% link _pages/production.md %}).
 We'll manage your application's promotion to production. **The move to production may take up to two weeks.**

 ## If you lost access to a sandbox team